k3n/PHP-trait-sandbox/README.md

 Just some experiments with PHP's traits.
 ========================================

-Traits
+Basic Traits
 ------
 ### GetSet

-_Automatically handles get/set methods for your class (provided you have created the class member)._
+Automatically handles get/set methods for your class _provided you have created the class member_.

     class foo {
         use GetSet;